evergreen-shankar/demo-springboot-mysql/README.md

 # demo-springboot-mysql
-Demo spring boot project to connect mysql db using hibernate
+Demo spring boot project to connect mysql db using hibernate and jpa